-The Fund, the Management Company and the Registrar and Transfer Agent will at all times comply with any obligations imposed by any applicable laws, rules and regulations with respect to money laundering, as they may be amended or revised from time to time, and will furthermore adopt procedures designed to ensure, to the extent applicable, that they shall comply with the foregoing undertaking.
+The Fund, the Management Company and the Registrar and Transfer Agent will at all times comply with any obligations imposed by any applicable laws, rules and regulations with respect to money laundering, as they may be amended or revised from time to time, and in particular with the Luxembourg law dated 12 November 2004 on the fight against money laundering and terrorist financing, as amended, as well as any circular or guidelines issued from time to time by the Regulatory Authority in furtherance of the Law of 2004.
+To that end, the Fund, the Management Company and the Registrar and Transfer Agent will furthermore adopt procedures designed to ensure, to the extent applicable, that they shall comply with the foregoing undertaking.
 As a result, the Registrar and Transfer Agent has to ensure that the identity of subscribers who are individuals (demonstrated by a certified copy of their passport or identification card) or of subscribers who are not individuals (demonstrated by a certified copy of their articles of incorporation or equivalent documentation) or the status of financial intermediaries (demonstrated by a recent original extract of the Trade Register and, where applicable or if requested, a certified copy of the business authorisation delivered by the competent local authorities) are disclosed to the Fund.
 Such information shall be collected for compliance reasons only and shall not be disclosed to unauthorised persons.